GoAbroad

 Not to mention all the opportunities to get involved in extra curriculars—even as a volunteer teacher.

-Recommended program: Volunteer teach English in Guatemala with Maximo Nivel
+Recommended program: Volunteer to teach English in Antigua with Maximo Nivel

 7. India